 These Customer Terms of Service (the “Customer Terms”) describe your rights and responsibilities when using our online workplace productivity tools and platform (the “Services”).
 Please read them carefully.
 If you are a Customer (defined below), these Customer Terms govern your access and use of our Services.
-If you are being invited to a team set up by a Customer, the User Terms of Service (the “User Terms” ) govern your access and use of the Services.
+If you are being invited to a workspace set up by a Customer, the User Terms of Service (the “User Terms”) govern your access and use of the Services.
 We are grateful you’re here.

 These Customer Terms (or, if applicable, your written agreement with us or our affiliate(s) governing the applicable Order Form(s)) and any Order Form(s) (defined below) together form a binding “Contract” between Customer and us.
 If any terms in the Customer-Specific Supplement apply to Customer (e.g., if Customer is a U.S. government entity), those terms are also incorporated herein by reference and form part of the Contract.
 “We,” “our” and “us” refers to the applicable Slack entity in the section entitled “Which Slack Entity is Customer Contracting With?” below.

-If you purchase subscription(s), create a team (i.e., a unique domain where a group of users may access the Services, as further described in our Help Center pages), invite users to that team, or use or allow use of that team after being notified of a change to these Customer Terms, you acknowledge your understanding of the then-current Contract and agree to the Contract on behalf of Customer.
+If you purchase subscription(s), create a workspace (i.e., a digital space where a group of users may access the Services, as further described in our Help Center pages), invite users to that workspace, or use or allow use of that workspace after being notified of a change to these Customer Terms, you acknowledge your understanding of the then-current Contract and agree to the Contract on behalf of Customer.
 Please make sure you have the necessary authority to enter into the Contract on behalf of Customer before proceeding.